IN THIS ARTICLE

 If you want to customize the schema, update it in both

-The sample CDK application provides a reasonable starting point to use AWS analytics services that is thoughtful with respect to security, cost, and usability.
-Experienced developers can also customize the CDK application or even migrate it to the production-ready solution detailed in the AWS guide on the Game Analytics Pipeline .
+The sample AWS CDK application provides a reasonable starting point to use AWS analytics services that is thoughtful with respect to security, cost, and usability.
+Experienced developers can also customize the AWS CDK application or even migrate it to the production-ready solution detailed in the AWS guide on the Game Analytics Pipeline .